313 is part of a wide range of "Néprádió"

 (People's Radio) models manufactured in Hungary in the '50s.

-this one, most of the 313 have the aluminum case, but some of them
+this one, most of the RAVA 313 have the aluminum case, but some of

 The main feature of this unit is its extreme simplicity.

-it can receive only three national broadcasting stations: 1)
+it can receive only two national stations: Kossuth and Petőfi.

 central knob operates the fine-tuning.